 Doctors can recommend the best course of treatment considering the type of narcolepsy and the overall health of the patient.
 Some treatments are just for excessive daytime sleepiness, while others treat additional symptoms.
 Patients should keep track of how the medication is working and continue to update their doctor to adjust the dosage or change types of medication until they find an effective treatment.
 Since every person is different, there is no one treatment that works for everyone.
 Some people with Type 1 Narcolepsy also require treatment for cataplexy.

 While medication can be one part of the equation, I believe there is a lot more that goes into treating both types of narcolepsy.
-Read my list of tips and tricks compiled from years of learning to live life sometimes with medication and other times without.
+Read my list of tips and tricks for managing narcolepsy.
+They are compiled from years of learning to live life sometimes with medication and other times without.

 Where did narcolepsy come from?

 Every year there is new research about where narcolepsy came from.
 Just months ago, a study was released that demonstrated how the flu virus may be involved.
 You can read the complete explanation of the study by Dr. Mignot here, or a more reader-friendly version I was inspired to write for The Mighty, here.
 This doesn’t account for all types of narcolepsy.

 There is one type of narcolepsy caused by traumatic brain injury.
 I know less about this type of narcolepsy and if you are reading this and have more first hand information about it, I would love to talk to you.

 For more information about the different types of narcolepsy, there are a variety of resources.
 It may be helpful for you to read or hear more personal stories from people with narcolepsy.
 Project Sleep is a great resource if you are feeling alone.
 Check out their amazing Narcolepsy: Not Alone campaign and add your photo!